 In addition to the new Oahu vaccine-or-testing rules, all Oahu restaurants, and other establishments will continue to be subject to the current statewide capacity restrictions put in place by Governor Ige.

 Oahu Hotels to require proof of vaccination beginning October 15th

-According to Beat of Hawaii, the initial set of Hawaii hotels and resorts to implement a Hawaii vaccination passport requirement have announced that starting October 15, 2021, all persons entering their hotel properties must provide proof of full vaccination; this includes employees and guests.
+According to Beat of Hawaii, the initial set of Hawaii hotels and resorts to implement a Hawaii vaccination passport requirement has announced that as of October 15, 2021, all persons entering their hotel properties must provide proof of full vaccination; this includes employees and guests.
 The hotels that will be implementing the new vaccination passport mandate are as follows:

 - Alohilani Resort Waikiki Beach

 - Ambassador Hotel Waikiki